Gaza war protests at Columbia University: April 20, 2024: students in keffiyehs harassed at General Studies Gala

 Six students who were wearing keffiyehs to the School of General Studies Gala in support of the 108 students arrested in connection with the "Gaza Solidarity Encampment" said they were harassed and physically assaulted at the event.

 During the weekend of April 20–21, public safety officers from the administration told WKCR-FM, which had been broadcasting information about the protest, to vacate its office due to an unspecified danger.
 Staff refused, saying they had a responsibility to broadcast information 24/7.
 WKCR later said it was a misunderstanding.
-Protesters also targeted some Jewish students with "antisemitic vitriol", leaving some Jewish students "fearful for their safety on the campus and its vicinity".
+According to The New York Times, protesters also targeted some Jewish students with "antisemitic vitriol", leaving some Jewish students "fearful for their safety on the campus and its vicinity".